 - 1. Dress, personal appearance, and grooming must be clean and comport with appropriate health, safety, and sanitation standards. - 2.
 Student's dress, personal appearance, and grooming must not materially disrupt or detract from the educational environment or to constitute a threat to the health or safety of the students or others. - 3.
 All students must wear shoes, boots, or other acceptable footwear.
-Footwear should be tied, fastened, or buckled. - 4.
+Footwear that rolls is prohibited. - 4.
 Metal or chain belts or swags can be used as weapons and, thus, shall not be worn.
-Likewise, dangerous jewelry, such as spiked or studded collars or bracelets is prohibited. - 5.
+Likewise, dangerous jewelry, such as spiked or studded collars or bracelets are prohibited. - 5.
 Caps, hats, hoods, bandanas, or other types of headgear or sunglasses shall not be worn in any school facility.
-(Hats must be left in the student's locker, not carried.)
-Hats and caps may be worn as deemed necessary for safety by the classroom teacher or as allowed for special occasions or events by administration. - 6.
+(Hats should be left in the student's locker.)
+Hats and caps may be worn as deemed necessary for warmth or safety by the classroom teacher or as allowed for special occasions or events by administration. - 6.
 Printed words or pictures on clothing or accessories that advertise, imply, or suggest (including any innuendo alluding to such) drug, tobacco and/or alcohol use will not be worn. - 7.
 Printed words or pictures on clothing or accessories that contain, imply or suggest (including any innuendo alluding to such) sexual, violent, obscene or profane matters are prohibited. - 8.
 Proper athletic attire shall be worn in physical education class.
 Athletic shoes should be worn for P.E. class, and metal toe or heel taps are not permitted. - 9.
-Students shall not wear shorts or leggings that expose or reveal undergarments, shorts that expose the buttocks and leggings must be covered by loose upper apparel that extends below the buttocks.
-Shorts or leggings must be thumb-tip length. - 10.
+Students shall not wear shorts or leggings that expose or reveal undergarments, shorts that expose the buttocks are not to be worn and leggings must be covered by loose upper apparel that extends below the buttocks.
+Shorts or leggings must be thumb-tip length all the way around while the student is standing upright and not looking down. - 10.
 Student tops, blouses, shirts, etc., must have sleeves.
-No cold shoulders, spaghetti straps, tank shirts, muscle shirts, halter tops, tube tops, etc., will be allowed.
-In addition, students shall not wear mesh or transparent shirts, or any shirt that exposes midriff, clothing with tears or holes in inappropriate regions, or severely sagging clothing.
+Spaghetti straps, tank shirts, muscle shirts, halter tops, tube tops, etc., will not be allowed.
+In addition, students shall not wear mesh or transparent shirts, or any shirt that exposes midriff (even when arms are raised), clothing with tears or holes in inappropriate regions, or severely sagging clothing.
 Also, clothing that exposes undergarments shall not be worn. - 11.
 Gang-related clothing and accessories, as defined in the District's policy regarding gangs, shall not be worn. - 12.
-Additional dress regulations may be imposed upon students participating in certain extracurricular activities.
+Additional dress regulations may be imposed upon students participating in certain extracurricular activities. - 13.
+Students will not wear pajamas or costumes except for during specific class or school-wide events.
+Notices will be sent out for these specific events. - 14.
+This list is not exhaustive and could change according to clothing fads and situations.